Table of Contents

 - Automated credit control process

-10 benefits of automating manufacturing operations
+10 benefits of automation in manufacturing

 Common benefits achieved through the implementation of business process automation include: